Reviewing API Manager concepts

 API changes made in Studio are synchronized using Autodiscovery with the API registered in other tools, such as Design Center and API Manager.

 API Manager manages APIs that reside in Exchange or imports the APIs in a ZIP file from the file system.
 The ZIP is an API object that you exported from API Manager.
 You set up the API for RAML, HTTP, or WSDL management.

-RAML for REST APIs
+RAML/OAS for REST APIs

 Provide the REST API Markup Language source, which you can write using Design Center.

-HTTP for non-RAML REST APIs
+HTTP for REST APIs without a specified spec (RAML or OAS)

 Provide the URL of the inbound HTTP or HTTPS endpoint.